To ditch the carbs for good, you need to understand the advantages of a low-carb diet, how to start, what to eat and how to avoid the common mistakes.

 To make a complicated story simple; in Type two diabetics, the pancreas is now producing an inadequate amount of insulin which the body's cells have become resistant to.
 The result is unchecked, rapidly rising blood sugar levels when eating foods that convert to glucose.
-Therefore, you could say that these people are intolerant to carbohydrate.
+Therefore, you could say that these people are intolerant to carbohydrates.

 That brings us to the question: why would we feed a plate full of carbohydrate to someone with an intolerance to it?
 As well as this, protein and fat do not have a significant impact on blood sugar levels.
 As a result, ditching the carbs takes away the one dietary macronutrient that causes blood sugar spikes in diabetics.

 While it's generally accepted that there's no cure for type 2 diabetes, a low-carb diet may permanently reverse the disease.
-And it has for many.

 A Relaxed Low-Carb Diet